cdktf/cdktf-provider-cloudflare/docs/waitingRoom.csharp.md

 - *Type:* double

-The total number of active user sessions on the route at a point in time.
+Sets the total number of active user sessions on the route at a point in time.

+A route is a combination of host and path on which a waiting room is available.
+This value is used as a baseline for the total number of active user sessions on the route.
+It is possible to have a situation where there are more or less active users sessions on the route based on the traffic patterns at that time around the world.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room#total_active_users WaitingRoom#total_active_users}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room#total_active_users WaitingRoom#total_active_users}

 ---